Skip to main content

 IP config options

-7. Optional: Create a DNS entry for the new IP address for the new virtual appliance
+This is an optional step: Create a DNS entry for the new IP address of the virtual appliance.

-8. Point your browser to https://FQDN(Fully Qualified Domain Name) or IP-address.
+Point your browser to https://FQDN (Fully Qualified Domain Name) or IP-address.

 • Password: adm!nd42